Limeless04/news-articles/README.md

 ## Project Structure

-- `app/` - Main application pages and layouts
+- `app/` - Main application pages and layouts.
+Handles routing and page-level logic.
-- `components/` - Reusable UI components (e.g., article tables, grids)
+- `components/` - Reusable UI components such as article tables, forms, modals, and grids.
-- `lib/` - Utility libraries and helpers
+- `lib/` - Utility libraries and helpers, including API helpers, category/article utilities, and fallback logic.
-- `hooks/` - Custom React hooks
+- `hooks/` - Custom React hooks for data fetching and state management (e.g., `useArticles`, `useCategories`).
-- `providers/` - Context providers for state management
+- `providers/` - Context providers for global state management (such as authentication or theme).
-- `public/` - Static assets (images, icons, etc.)
+- `public/` - Static assets (images, icons, etc.) served directly by Next.js.
+- `data/` - Static JSON files used as fallback data when the API is unavailable (e.g., `articles.json`, `categories.json`).
+- `styles/` - Global and component-level CSS or SCSS files for styling the application.
+- `utils/` - General utility functions for formatting, validation, and other helpers.
+- `types/` - TypeScript type definitions and interfaces shared across the project.

 ## Deployment

 You can easily deploy this project on [Vercel](https://vercel.com/) or any platform that supports Next.js.

+## Live preview

+You can check the live previe of this website at [ArticleCMS](https://cms.bitecode.my.id)

 ## Learn More